top of page

 Peter Rotolo

-Since 1985 Peter has been a proponent of Incident Management System (IMS) and was a member of the original provincial committee in the development of the Incident Management System in Ontario.
-Peter has been the Incident commander for such major events as the Air France crash, Sunrise Propane Explosion, Toronto TTC subway crash along with the Dazing St mass shooting, Yonge St. Van Attack and Danforth Mass shooting.
+Peter Rotolo has recently concluded an illustrious 47-year career as a Commander with Toronto Paramedic Services Since 1985, Peter has been a staunch advocate for the Incident Management System (IMS) and played a pivotal role as a member of the original provincial committee in developing the Incident Management System in Ontario.
+Peter’s legacy is marked by his role as the Incident Commander for a series of major events, including the Air France crash, Sunrise Propane Explosion, Toronto Transit Commission (TTC) subway crash, Danzig St. mass shooting, Yonge St. Van Attack, and Danforth Mass shooting, among others.

 Candy Lipton

-Candy has sat on numerous Boards including a Condominium Board, North York Probus Governance Committee, Federated Health, St. John Ambulance Board, St. John Ambulance Marketing Committee and Centennial College Cabinet.
+Candy’s dedication extends beyond her professional pursuits as she has contributed her expertise to various boards, including a condominium board, North York Probus Governance Committee, Federated Health, St. John Ambulance Board, St. John Ambulance Marketing Committee, and Centennial College Cabinet.

-A passionate leader, Candy holds a Masters in Leadership (MA), from Royal Roads University and is a Registered Nurse (BScN, RN), University of Toronto.
-She also holds a certificate in Incident Management System (IMS) Level 300 and a Canadian Health Executive (CHE) certificate from the Canadian College of Health Leaders.
+A passionate and visionary leader, Candy holds a Master’s in Leadership (MA) from Royal Roads University and is a Registered Nurse (BScN, RN) educated at the University of Toronto.
+Her commitment to excellence is further underscored by her certifications in Incident Management System (IMS) Levels 100, 200, and 300, as well as her Canadian Health Executive (CHE) certificate from the Canadian College of Health Leaders.

 Get in Touch